WikiEducationFoundation/WikiEduDashboard/docs/setup.md

     - Save `application.example.yml` and `database.example.yml` as `application.yml` and `database.yml`, respectively, in the `config` directory.
 The default settings in `database.yml` will suffice for a development environment.

 - Create mysql development and test database:
-    - Install mysql-server
+    - Install mysql-server (or mariadb-server)
-        - Debian: `sudo apt-get install mysql-server`
+        - Debian: `sudo apt install mysql-server`
         - OSX: `brew install mysql`
         - Windows: Install [XAMPP](https://www.apachefriends.org/index.html)
     - Start a mysql command line: